derekmichaelwright/dblogr/content/agdata/people_in_ag/index.md

 weight = 4  # Order that this section will appear.

-title = "People in Agriculture" subtitle = "Graphs for people in Ag" summary  = "Graphs for people in Ag" tags = [ "agData", "Regions" ]
+title = "People in Agriculture" subtitle = "Graphs of people in Ag" summary  = "Graphs of people in Ag" tags = [ "agData", "Regions" ]

 [image]